-Home Improvement is an American television sitcom starring Tim Allen that aired on ABC from September 17, 1991 to, with a total of 204 half-hour episodes spanning eight seasons.
-Home Improvement ran from 1991 to 1999, however, after eight seasons Richardson was ready to leave the show.
-When Home Improvement premiered in 1991 on ABC, it became a cultural phenomenon.
-The first pilot filmed was produced in April 1991, with Frances Fisher playing the character of Jill Taylor.
+Home Improvement is an American television sitcom starring Tim Allen that aired on ABC from September 17, 1991 to May 25, 1999, with a total of 204 half-hour episodes spanning eight seasons.

 Home Improvementwas a cultural phenomenon that ran from 1991 to 1999, and was one of the most-watched television programs in the entire country.
 The show presented by Tim Taylor in the Home Improvement shooting script was still called Hammer Time when the first pilot with Frances Fisher was filmed in April 1991.
 Fisher, mostly known as a dramatic actress, was well-qualified for the co-starring role, but was seen by the studio audience as not comical enough, and too serious in her line delivery.
 The producers tried to work with Fisher on the stage adaptation of the sitcom, but soon after the pilot finished post-production, they decided to recast it.
 It's safe to say that ABC's comedy Home Improvement was one of the key parts of the 90s.